Photo of us by the beautiful Sandra Henri

 mother . tea-drinker . seeker of adventures . photographer . storyteller

 I’m Nina, an awkward tea-drinking, music-loving introvert based in Hobart, Tasmania.
 I’m fluent in sarcasm, a terrible baker, I eat way too much chocolate and there’s a good chance I’ll shed a tear or two at your wedding.
-I seek beauty and moments in the ordinary, the everyday and the in-between.
 I believe in putting my heart + soul into creating beautifully honest stories of love and human connection.

 I have a passion for travel, driven by a deep curiosity of the world.
 My background in architecture and design has allowed me to explore some incredible corners of the world, working, volunteering and photographing.
 In mid 2013, I returned to Hobart after a long hiatus, including two years teaching architecture in Uganda.
 While my heart has been stolen by Africa, my identity will forever linger with my Tasmanian roots.
 This beautiful island at the edge of the world is where I am most at home, in the quiet of nature, feeding my creativity and adventuring with my son; and from where I draw much inspiration and document some pretty darn wonderful love stories.